ianleggett/TinanceUI/DepositAsyncV2.md

 # Changes to the UI

-Everything is unchanged, except the server will publish a websocket 'End' message after a number of minutes waiting.
+Everything is unchanged, except the server will publish a websocket 'MsgTimeout' message after a number of minutes waiting.
 The UI must display this message and wait for the user to acknowledge.

-Example 'End' timeout message:
+Example 'MsgTimeout' timeout message:

 ```json
 {